Maximise your Avios, air miles and hotel points

 “A very small number of Lloyds Bank Avios Rewards American Express credit card customers have been affected by recent fraudulent activity.
 This has affected less than one percent of customers who hold these cards and we have introduced additional controls to provide further protection.
 These controls have been successful in ensuring that fraudulent transactions are identified and declined.
 We apologise to customers for any inconvenience caused.
 Impacted customers will receive a full refund of monies that have been taken fraudulently.”

-British Airways considering changing their policy on children in lounges
+British Airways considering changing its policy on children in lounges

 BA runs an ‘invite only’ panel of regular flyers where it occasionally asks for suggestions on topics of interest.